still-kicking-test/wipro-test/WiproTask/README.md

 ---------------
 The app has been built to show the forecast for London, UK.

-The app may be built and run in the standard way from an XCode Simulator.
+The app may be built and run in the standard way from an XCode Simulator, though note that an appropriate 'development team' will first need to be selected (in the 'General' tab for the WiproTask target).

 It is suggested the iPhone 7 Plus Simulator is selected.

 I have not created any Unit Tests (see below, 'areas for potential improvement').